CreatieveNaam/po-paradigma/README.md

 I noticed it became very difficult to debug my code, so I changed my IDE from nano to SASM.
 Instead of `global _start` SASM needs a `global _main`.
 So from now on, I will use main instead of start.

 # Change of challenge
-I'm going to be honest here.
-I lied.
+I'm going to be honest here, I lied.
 My challenge was actually implementing quicksort instead of insertion sort.
 However, during the implementation of arrays I noticed I struggeld a lot with basic assembly like printing all elements of an array.
 So I decided to make my challenge easier.
 This would give me more time to focus on the basics of assembly before moving on to the harder parts (like recursion).

 # Insertion sort
 My challenge was to implement insertion sort in assembly.
 Well, I did it.
 Insertion sort in assembly can be found [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/insertionsort.asm).
 The code should be readable with the explanation I previously gave and the comments.